Chart Color Schemes

 Oxenford has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a total of 29 projects likely to impact the area.
-Notable projects include Stonewood Estate, Movie World Hotel Development, Coomera Connector Stage 1, and Gold Coast Social Housing Units.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 29 projects that could impact this region.
+Notable ones include Stonewood Estate, Movie World Hotel Development, Coomera Connector Stage 1, and Gold Coast Social Housing Units.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.